uniVocity/worldcities-import/README.md

 ### A brief introduction

 uniVocity works with abstractions called *data stores* and *data entities*.
 A *data entity* is an abstraction over anything that is able to store and/or retrieve data, and a *data store* is used to access and manage of data entities.
 This allows us to use virtually anything as sources and destinations of data.
-In this example we will use uniVociy to simply extracts data from one or more source data entities (the world cities files) and map the information to destination data entities (a few database tables).
+In this example we will use uniVociy to simply extract data from one or more source data entities (the world cities files) and map the information to destination data entities (a few database tables).

-In general, the first thing you need to do to use uniVocity is to configure the a few data stores.
+In general, the first thing you need to do to use uniVocity is to configure a few data stores.

 ### Configuring the CSV data store.